gtriggiano/envoy-authorization-service/docs/architecture.md

 - All analysis **controllers run concurrently**
 - Controllers produce **reports** and, optionally, **headers** to inject into the upstream request in case of request being allowed
 - Cannot directly deny requests
-- The analysis reports will be available to authorization controllers
+- The analysis reports will be available to match controllers

 **Example Analysis Controllers**:
 - `maxmind-asn`: Lookup ASN from IP address